mcvnh/Amlich/README.md

 ## Help, feedback or suggestions?

 - [Open a PR](https://github.com/anhmv/Amlich/pull/new/master) if you want to make some change to Releases.
-- Contact [@johnsundell on Twitter](https://twitter.com/mvanh91) for discussions, news & announcements about Releases & other projects.
+- Contact [@mvanh91 on Twitter](https://twitter.com/mvanh91) for discussions, news & announcements about Releases & other projects.